Dyme

 Common Questions

-Go to usgbc.org/projects and search by project name or location.
-The directory shows the exact certification level, the rating system version used, and the year the certification was awarded.
+Go to usgbc.org/projects and search by project name or address.
+The directory shows the exact certification level, the rating system used (such as LEED BD+C: New Construction), and the year the certification was awarded.
 If a hotel claims LEED status but does not appear in the directory, the claim is unverified.

 Explore